yeojz/vtypes/packages/vtypes-array/README.md

 ## About

-The `array` validator attempts to make sure the field is a valid array.
+The `array` validator attempts to ensure that the field is a valid array.

 ## Installation